solewniczak/mwparallelparser/README.rst

 ================

-**mwparallelparser** (the *MediaWiki Parallel Parser*) is a Python package that provides parallel parser for MediaWiki_ wikicode
+**mwparallelparser** (the *MediaWiki Parallel Parser*) is a Python package that provides a parallel parser for MediaWiki_ wikicode

-The name parallel parser refers to idea of `parallel markup`_ proposed by Ted Nelson.
-In the parallel markup approach the raw text data and the formatting information are kept separately.
+The name parallel parser refers to the idea of `parallel markup`_ proposed by Ted Nelson.
+In the parallel markup approach, the raw text data and the formatting information are kept separately.
 Each formatting tag contains information about its position in the document.
 This format has many advantages over traditional embedded markup.
-Among others, it is much more nautral for many machine learning related topics.
+Among others, it is much more natural for many machine learning-related topics.

-There several key assumptions for the parser, that should be kept in mind:
+There are several key assumptions for the parser, that should be kept in mind:

 * The raw text data should be as clean as possible.
-Parser should remove any formatting syntax, even when corresponding parallel markup isn't produced.
+The parser should remove any formatting syntax, even when corresponding parallel markup isn't produced.

 * The white spaces should be removed if they don't provide any additional information.
 That means that several following spaces in the wikicode should be rendered as one space character if it is a part of a normal paragraph.
-Also the empty lines are removed.
+  Also, the empty lines are removed.

 Usage
 -----